If you’re considering breast augmentation surgery, selecting the right surgeon is one of the most important decisions you’ll make.

 Complications specific to implants include:

-In most women, this scar tissue is soft and thin, however, in a some women (up to 10% of women at 10 years after augmentation surgery), this scar tissue can become thicker and distort the shape and position of the implant.
+In most women, this scar tissue is soft and thin, however in a some women (up to 10% of women at 10 years after augmentation surgery), this scar tissue can become thicker and distort the shape and position of the implant.
+This is called a capsular contracture.
+This problem may be detected at about a year after surgery to a greater or lesser extent, but usually takes several years to become noticeable when looking at the breasts.

-This is estimated each year to affect 1 in 300,000 patients that have silicone implants.
 There may also be a risk of numbness, shooting pains, indentations, dog ears, hard red lumpy scarring, asymmetrical or adverse scar position, asymmetry, dissatisfaction with the aesthetic outcome and breast droop.
-Other complications that may occur with breast augmentation are those associated with any type of surgery.

-These include such things as bleeding, bruising, swelling, infection, haematoma, seroma, skin breakdown or loss (necrosis), delayed healing, asymmetric healing, and pain.
+Other complications that may occur with breast augmentation are those those associated with any type of surgery.
+These include such things as bleeding (haematoma), bruising, swelling, infection, seroma, skin breakdown or loss (necrosis), delayed healing, asymmetric healing, and pain.
 There is also a risk of complications affecting general health such as anaemia, deep venous thrombosis and pulmonary embolism.

 Many studies have been carried out into silicone breast implants and these have shown that, at present, there is no evidence that these implants are associated with an increased incidence of breast cancer, nor do they cause autoimmune diseases such as rheumatoid arthritis.